-1. The school records attendance in clock hours and give appropriate attendance credit for all hours attended.
-The school does not add or deduct attendance hours as a penalty.
+1. The school records attendance in clock hours and gives appropriately earned attendance credit for all hours attended and does not add or deduct attendance hours as a penalty.
+Attendance is calculated using an attendance tracking app called CourseKey.
+It is the responsibility of the Future Professional to record their hours by checking in and out through the app.
 Attendance is calculated using a computerized time clock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
-To ensure proper credit for clock hours, students are required to clock in/out 4 times a day:
+If a